 Mitsubishi Outlander PHEV Commercial running costs

-That means the Outlander meets the same criteria as pure electric vans such as the Renault Kangoo Z.E. and Nissan e-NV200, so a PiVG of £8,000 can be deducted from its list price.
-With the PiCG being changed recently, there’s nothing to stop the van grant also being changed, but with less uptake of electric and hybrid commercial vehicles, it stays in place for now.
+That means the Outlander meets the same criteria as pure electric vans such as the Renault Kangoo Z.E. and Nissan e-NV200.
+With the PiCG undergoing frequent reviews, there’s nothing to stop the van grant being changed in the future.
+But with uptake of electric and hybrid commercial vehicles still relatively low, it stays in place for now.

 Mitsubishi Outlander PHEV Commercial insurance group